Finite Localities II

-Let $(\ca L,\D,S)$ is a proper locality on $\ca F$.
-Lemma 2.8 will show that $\D$ is necessarily an $\ca F$-closed subset of $\ca F^s$.
-It is a straightforward exercise with the definitions (see lemma 2.11) to show that if $\D_0$ is an $\ca F$-closed subset of $\D$ containing $\ca F^{cr}$, then there is a unique proper locality $(\ca L_0,\D_0,S)$ on $\ca F$ such that the partial group $\ca L_0$ is a subset of $\ca L$.
-We shall call $\ca L_0$ the {\it restriction} of $\ca L$.
-Theorems A1 and A2 concern the opposite sort of operation, by which one expands, rather than restricts, the set of objects.
+A non-empty collection $\G$ of subgroups of $S$ is {\it $\ca F$-closed} if $Q\in\G$ whenever there exists an $\ca F$-homomorphism $\phi:P\to Q$ for some $P\in\G$.
+For example, the set $\ca F^s$ of $\ca F$-subcentric subgroups is $\ca F$-closed by [He2].
+It is a straightforward exercise with the definitions (see 2.11) to show that if $\D_0$ is an $\ca F$-closed subset of $\D$ containing $\ca F^{cr}$, then there is a unique proper locality $(\ca L_0,\D_0,S)$ on $\ca F$ such that the partial group $\ca L_0$ is a subset of $\ca L$ and such that the inclusion map $\ca L_0\to \ca L$ is a homomorphism of partial groups.
+We shall call $\ca L_0$ the {\it restriction} of $\ca L$ to $\D_0$.
+The core of this paper, consisting of sections 3 through 5, concerns the opposite sort of operation, by which one expands, rather than restricts, the set of objects.

 \proclaim {Theorem A1} Let $(\ca L,\D,S)$ be a proper locality on $\ca F$ and let $\D^+$ be an $\ca F$-closed collection of subgroups of $S$ such that $\D\sub\D^+\sub\ca F^s$. \roster

 \item "{(a)}" There exists a proper locality $(\ca L^+,\D^+,S)$ on $\ca F$ such that $\ca L$ is the restriction $\ca L^+\mid_\D$ of $\ca L^+$ to $\D$.
 Moreover, $\ca L^+$ is generated by $\ca L$ as a partial group.